 Once a patient gets to the operating room, the surgery team calls a “timeout” where they discuss the planned procedure, antibiotic prophylaxis, positioning, equipment, and verify that the patient and site of surgery are indeed correct.
 At this point, the anesthesia team begins the anesthetic (termed “induction”).

 I’ll use sevoflurane (an “anesthesia gas”) to maintain a state of amnesia during the surgery.
 Most of our volatile agents also offer some degree immobility but no appreciable analgesia.
-Consequently, a combination of fentanyl, hydromorphone, morphine, Tylenol, and Toradol are used to provide multimodal pain relief.
+Consequently, a combination of fentanyl, hydromorphone, morphine, acetaminophen, and ketorolac are used to provide multimodal pain relief.
 To maintain a patient’s blood pressure, I might use fluids (normal saline, Lactated Ringer’s, Plasmalyte, human albumin, blood products) or vasopressors (phenylephrine, ephedrine, norepinephrine, epinephrine) depending on the circumstances.
 To help reduce blood pressure, I can deepen the anesthetic (more gas or propofol), provide more pain medications, or use other medications like labetalol, metoprolol, hydralazine or nicardipine.

 To reverse the effects of neuromuscular blockade, glycopyrrolate (an antimuscarinic) and neostigmine (an acetylcholinesterase inhibitor) are used.
-Once spontaneously breathing, I’ll give the patient Zofran (anti-emetic), titrate in a little more long acting narcotic, and extubate.
+Once spontaneously breathing, I’ll give the patient ondansetron (anti-emetic), titrate in a little more long acting narcotic, and extubate.

 Hopefully this simplified overview illustrates the general sequence of agents we administer.
 Feel free to drop a comment if you need more clarification! 🙂